DePaul Catholic High School: Athletics

-The school participates as the host school / lead agency for a joint cooperative skiing team with Morris Catholic High School.
+The school participates as the host school/lead agency for a joint cooperative skiing team with Morris Catholic High School.
 The co-op program operates under agreements scheduled to expire at the end of the 2023–24 school year.

 The football team was awarded the sectional championship by the New Jersey State Interscholastic Athletic Association in 1962 and 1972 (as co-champion).
 Since the playoff system was introduced in 1974, the team has won the Non-Public A North sectional title in 1975, the Non-Public B North state sectional championship in 1992, won the Non-Public II state title in 2013-2015, and won the Non-Public III title in 2017 and 2019.
 The 1975 team finished the season with a 9-2 record by winning the Parochial A North sectional title after a 7-7 tie in regulation with Bergen Catholic High School was settled in overtime under a system in which each team ran four plays and the winner was the team that gained the most yardage; DePaul was declared the winner based on a margin of 16 yards gained.
 The 1992 team won the Parochial B North title with a 28-21 win against six-time defending champion Pope John XXIII Regional High School, which came into the playoff finals unbeaten in its previous 24 games.
 The 2013 team finished the season with a record of 10-2 after winning the Non-Public Group II state title with a 35-16 victory against a Holy Spirit High School team that came undefeated into the championship game played at Rutgers University.
 In 2017, facing a third-seeded Saint Joseph Regional High School team that had won the previous 13 games between the two teams, top-seeded DePaul won the Non-Public Group III state sectional championship by a score of 7–3 in the tournament title game played at Kean University's Alumni Stadium.
-The team won the Non-Public Group III in 2019, the program's fifth title in a seven-year span, with a 27-25 win in the finals against Mater Dei High School.
+The team won the Non-Public Group III in 2019, the program's fifth title in a seven-year span, with a 27–25 win in the finals against Mater Dei High School.
+The 2024 team ended their season 11–1 after beating Pope John in the Parochial B title game by a score of 33–21.